Zimbabwe to Zanzibar - 16 days

 Overnight: Dar es Salaam | Breakfast, Lunch, Dinner

-Dar es Salaam - Zanzibar (optional).
-A ferry from Dar es Salaam takes us to the "Spice Island,” where we have the option to spend the next 3 nights.
+Dar es Salaam - Zanzibar.
+A ferry from Dar es Salaam takes us to the "Spice Island,” where we spend the next 3 nights.
 Zanzibar is steeped in history and offers a wealth of experiences for the visitor.
 You can explore historic Stone Town or opt to visit the islands famous spice plantations.
 Other options include a trip to the beautiful beaches and giant tortoises of Prison Island, a full day scuba dive in Nungwe or a fishing trip in a traditional dhow.

 Sunday.
 Zanzibar - Dar es Salaam.
 Leaving Zanzibar in the afternoon, return to the mainland where our adventure ends.